 indicates an input pointer argument: the wrapper arranges for the function call to receive a value that can be used with the type and to send a pointer to this value to the foreign function.
 After the call, the value is discarded.

 indicates an output pointer argument: the foreign function expects a pointer to a place where it will save some value, and this value is accessible after the call, to be used by an extra return expression.
-If _ptr is used in this mode, then the generated wrapper does not expect an argument since one will be freshly allocated before the call.
-The argument is allocated using (malloc type-expr).
+If _ptr is used in this mode, then the generated wrapper does not expect an argument, since one will be freshly allocated before the call.

 combines the above into an input/output pointer argument: the wrapper gets the Racket value, allocates and set a pointer using this value, and then references the value after the call.
 The “_ptr” name can be confusing here: it means that the foreign function expects a pointer, but the generated wrapper uses an actual value.
 (Note that if this is used with structs, a struct is created when calling the function, and a copy of the return value is made too— which is inefficient, but ensures that structs are not modified by C code.)